jez/blog/source/_posts/2021-05-29-union-types-checked-exceptions.markdown

 }
 ```

-With Sorbet, this Java snippet becomes:
+With Sorbet, this snippet becomes:

 ```ruby
 sig do